felix/dhtsearch/README.md

 ## TODO

-- Manage downloading threads to reduce memory consumption.
 - Add tests!
 - Enable rate limiting.
-- Enable configuration of tags and reject patterns.
-- Enable FTS on database queries.
 - Improve our manners on the DHT network (replies etc.).
 - Improve the routing table implementation.
 - Improve tagging by checking the torrent name against Unicode sections.